eebette/jellyfin-tools/README.md

 ## Use

-`jellyfin-cover --image /path/to/image.png --title Library`
+`jellyfin-cover create --image /path/to/image.png --title Library`

 # Overview
 The purpose of this library is to share (non-plugin) tools I use for managing my Jellyfin instance and/or media library.